slyfox1186/script-repo/README.md

 ### Why this repository exists:
 1. This repository was created as a way to share my custom scripts
 2. Make the scripts publicly available with the hope that they are beneficial to others
-3. Spark ideas for better and more efficient ways of coding that leads to an overall improvement in the efficiency and usefulness of each script
+3. Spark ideas for better and more efficient ways of coding that lead to an overall improvement in the efficiency and usefulness of each script
 4. Have a centralized zone where users can access the scripts they need quickly and efficiently

 ### Included languages